tobbexiv/biskuit/README.md

 This unofficial version of Pagekit was created to solve various problems.
 Mainly born for linuxhub.it, a portal that uses PageKit.

-~~The purpose is to solve various problems without introducing new features that could alter the structure of PageKit, allowing the update to the official branch in the future.
-However it is not said that in the future it is compatible with official updates and could take a completely different path.~~

 This project is taking a different path from that of official pagekit.
 The project is called Bis[ku]it and will not be compatible with future pagekit updates.

 Feel free to use it.